-The total revised construction contract would be \$12,728,349.10.
-The proposed change order fee has been budgeted in ICTC FY 24/25 Budget.
-The proposed change order cost is within the existing project funding threshold and no additional financial impact to ICTC is anticipated.
+The total revised construction contract would be \$12,759,768.21.
+The proposed fee for the change orders has been budgeted in ICTC FY 24/25 Budget.
+The proposed cost for the change orders is within the existing project funding threshold and no additional financial impact to ICTC is anticipated.

-In addition to the consideration of approval for Change Order No. 1, it is proposed that the commission consider providing the Executive Director with a limited change order approval threshold to approve time sensitive and smaller scale change orders.
+In addition to the consideration of approval for Change Order No. 1 and Change Order No. 2, it is proposed that the commission consider providing the Executive Director with a limited change order approval threshold to approve time sensitive and smaller scale change orders.
 ICTC Staff is proposing a total Not-To-Exceed threshold of seventy-five thousand (\$75,000).
-A summary of any Executive Director approved change orders will be provided to the commission on a monthly basis and throughout the life of the construction efforts.
+A summary of any Executive Director approved change orders will be provided to the commission monthly and throughout the life of the construction efforts.

-It is requested that the Management Committee forward this item to the Commission for review and approval after public comment, if any:
+The Management Committee met on April 9, 2025, and forwards this item to the Commission for review and approval after public comment, if any:

-- 1. Approve Change Order No. 1 to Hazard Construction Engr.
-LLC for the Calexico ITC Project in the amount of (\$284,756.00) modifying the total contract value to \$12,728,349.10. - 2.
-Authorize the Executive Director to sign Change Order No. 1. - 3.
+- 1. Approve Change Order No. 1 and Change Order No. 2 to Hazard Construction Engr.
+LLC for the Calexico ITC Project in the amount of (\$295,495.11) and (\$20,680.00) respectively modifying the total contract value to \$12,759,768.21. - 2.
+Authorize the Executive Director to sign Change Order No. 1 and Change Order No. 2. - 3.
 Authorize the Executive Director to execute potential Change Order(s) for a total Not-To-Exceed value of seventy-five thousand (\$75,000.00) dollars.